ward/csopl-project/README.md

 ### Type checking

-The type checker resides in `Main.hs` under the name `getType`.
+The type checker resides in `Main.hs` under the name `findType`.
+Though this simply immediately calls `getType` with a starting environment.
 Following the rules as described in the book, it finds out the type of an expression by recursively finding the types of the subexpressions that are of relevance.